Part D: Procedure for dealing with professional conduct or suitability concerns (Fitness to Practise)

 3.3 give you details of the concerns that he or she has received as soon as reasonably practicable.
 You must be provided with information that is sufficient for you to understand the nature of the concerns and the context in which they have arisen

-4. Meeting with the student
+4. Initial meeting with the student

 4.1.1. to discuss the concerns that have been raised and what you say about them; and